F0602 F602: Protect each resident from the wrongful use of the resident's belongings or money.

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-Misappropriation and Diversion of Resident Narcotic Medications by Agency LPN
+Misappropriation of Resident Funds by Employee

 F0602 F602: Protect each resident from the wrongful use of the resident's belongings or money.